Abortion in India: Bridging the gap between progressive legislation and implementation | DW | 18.11.2021

 In order to provide comprehensive abortion care to all in need, the government of India recently amended the Medical Termination of Pregnancy (MTP) Act 1971.
 The new legislation means the upper gestation limit for several categories — including survivors of rape, victims of incest and other vulnerable women — has been increased from 20 weeks to 24 weeks.

-Under the penal code it’s a crime to get an abortion, but with the MTP in place to make an exception in such instances.

-And others can also get the procedure if they have the consent of the doctor before 20 weeks
+Under the penal code it’s a crime to get an abortion, but with the MTP in place, exceptions are permitted in such instancesn.
+Others can also get the procedure if they have the consent of the doctor before 20 weeks.

 This limit does not apply to cases of substantial fetal abnormalities diagnosed by a medical board.